QuantConnect/Documentation/05-Alpha-Streams/02-creating-an-alpha.rst

 * "Public Sentiment Alpha" - Public opinion as an indicator of company trajectory.
 * "Product Demand Alpha" - Tracking sales to project the trajectory of a company.

 Your alpha *does not need to perform well in all markets* to be a good alpha.
 The fund consuming the alpha will need to decide when to apply your signal.
-In fact, the more focused your alpha is, the more widely applicable it will be to potential clients.Your alpha does not need to perform well in all markets to be a good alpha.
-The fund consuming the alpha will need to decide when to apply your signal.
 In fact, the more focused your alpha is, the more widely applicable it will be to potential clients.

 |